sarpba/AI_Dubbing/README.md

-# HEAVY WORKING IN PROGRESS... not sure it work flavesly when cloned.
+# WORKING IN PROGRESS... not sure it work flavesly when cloned.
 Loock back a few hour or day leater.

 The project uses the following AI models:

-OpenAI Whisper-large-v2
+OpenAI Whisper
-Pyannote Speaker Diarization 3.1
+Pyannote Speaker Diarization
-Facebookresearch demucs
+Facebookresearch demucs MDXnet
 SWivid F5-TTS

 It's a hobby project.
 I'll just a little maintan.